pudly/schmopera-hugo/content/articles/the-art-of-defining-a-singer-and-squashing-anomalies.md

 ---
-title: The Art of Defining a Singer and Squashing Anomalies
+title: "The Art of Defining a Singer and Squashing Anomalies"
 ---

 <p>